Precomputed Entity Attributes

 Internally, Cedar entity objects will store their attribute values as

-s, rather than in RestrictedExpression
+precomputed Values, rather than in RestrictedExpression form.

 This entails some minor breaking changes to the Cedar public API, but provides